 To provide permanent protection for the conservation values on the property, the TLC registers a Conservation Covenant against the title of the land prior to sale.
-Land in two separate parts of the property will be excluded from the covenant to allow for use and development by future owners:
+Land in two separate parts of the property are excluded from the covenant to allow for use and development by future owners:

 - an area in the north-east corner with frontage to Cobbs Hill Rd offers spectacular views and could support small-scale agricultural or pastoral activities; and

 - an area in the south-east corner which offers an alternative house site (subject to Council approval) with greater privacy and could also support small-scale agricultural or pastoral activities.